-As a dominant social group, White people have used people of color to project split off psychic contents, thereby rationalizing, normalizing, and distancing from unconscionable acts of systemic and individual violence.
+As a dominant social group, white people have used BIPOC to project split off psychic contents, thereby rationalizing, normalizing, and distancing from unconscionable acts of systemic and individual violence.
 Avoidance of naming and discussing “whiteness” is a vestige of white supremacy that blinds White people to the myriad ways in which they benefit, comply, and support systemic racism.
 As Robin D’Angelo writes in White Fragility: Why It’s So Hard for White People to Talk About Racism, “White people get to be ‘just people,’ ” without having their race named, whereas BIPOC are often described by their race.
 We can no longer claim innocence or ignorance.
 As a community invested in understanding and healing, we commit to working together to examine this urgent and long-neglected topic, starting with ourselves.

 We pledge to examine our biases and processes that maintain the status quo.

 We recognize our conscious and unconscious contributions, and our use of defenses, such as denial, avoidance, rationalization, projection, and splitting to maintain racism within our culture and within our institution.

 We pledge to examine defenses, at both the individual and institutional levels, that maintain systemic racism, and to explore these defenses, dynamics, and unconscious processes in small, affective, and larger didactic groups.

 We recognize that our failures to create a more inclusive, open, and welcoming learning environment that embraces diversity have left BIPOC communities without opportunities, and that without diversity, the vitality and richness of ideas are compromised.

 We pledge to create an increasingly diverse institute at all levels within the organization, including the board, faculty, speakers, and student body.

 We recognize that our failures of empathy and compassion left BIPOC communities to suffer alone.